RetroPie/RetroPie-Docs/docs/Take-and-Scrape-Your-Own-Screenshots.md

 Obviously, there are some conditions to make it happen, in order to let the user easily turn on/off this functionality.

+**Limitation: This method doesn't work if the emulationstation "save metadata on exit" option is turned on, because it makes emulationstation overwrite the changes made by the `runcommand-onend.sh`.** Turn it off in the emulationstation Main Menu -> Other Settings -> Save Metadata On Exit.

 ### retroarch.cfg